-- "Owner" shall have the meaning given that term by OAR 333-250-010(16). - "P.S.A.P" means the Public Safety Answering Point located at the Tillamook County Emergency Communications District facility in Tillamook. - "Patient" means an ill, injured or disabled person who may be transported in an ambulance. - "Person" means any individual, corporation, association, firm, partnership, joint stock company, group or individuals acting together for a common purpose or organization of any kind and includes any receiver, trustee, assignee or other similar representative thereof. - "Provider" means any public, private or volunteer entity providing emergency medical services. - "Provider Selection Process" means the process established by the Board for selecting an ambulance service provider or providers. - "Quick Response Team" (QRT) means an emergency medical unit designated by Board order as a QRT, and which meets the standards set forth in Section 5.2(A), 5.3(A), 5.4 and 5.5(A) and (B) of the ASA Plan. - "R.N." means a licensed registered nurse in good standing with the Board of Nursing of the State of Oregon. - "Response Time" means the length of time between the notification of each provider and the arrival of each provider's emergency medical service unit(s) at the incident scene. - "Rural" means an incorporated community of 2,000-10,000 population which is not urban or suburban, and the area within a radius of 30 miles of that community's center. - "Scope of Practice" means the maximum level of emergency care that an EMT may provide as set forth in OAR 847-35-030(5) thru (9). - "Standing Orders" means the written detailed procedures for medical or trauma emergencies to be performed by an EMT issued by the supervising physician commensurate with the scope of practice and level of certification of the EMT. - "Suburban" means an area contiguous to an urban community which is not urban.
-It includes areas within a 10 mile radius which have a population density of 1,000 or more per square mile.
+- "OR-EMS" means the Oregon Health Service, Office of Public Health Systems, EMS. - "Owner" shall have the meaning given that term by OAR 333-250-0010(17). - "Patient" means an ill, injured or disabled person who may be transported in an ambulance. - "Person" means any individual, corporation, association, firm, partnership, joint stock company, group of individuals acting together for a common purpose, or organization of any kind and includes any receiver, trustee, assignee or other similar representative thereof. - "Provider" means any public, private or volunteer entity providing emergency medical services. - "Provider Selection Process" means the process established by the Board for selecting an ambulance service provider or providers. - "Quick Response Team" (QRT) means an emergency medical unit designated by Board order as a QRT, and which meets the standards set forth in Section 5.2(A), 5.3(A), 5.4 and 5.5(A) and (B) of the ASA Plan. - "R.N." means a licensed registered nurse in good standing with the Board of Nursing of the State of Oregon. - "Response Time" means the length of time between the notification of each provider and the arrival of each provider's emergency medical service unit(s) at the incident scene. - "Rural" means an incorporated community of 2,000-10,000 population which is not urban or suburban, and the area within a radius of 30 miles of that community's center. - "Scope of Practice" means the maximum level of emergency care or non-emergency care that an EMT may provide. - "Standing Orders" means the written detailed procedures for medical or trauma emergencies to be performed by an EMT issued by the supervising physician commensurate with the scope of practice and level of certification of the EMT. - "Suburban" means an area contiguous to an urban community which is not urban.
+It includes areas within a 10 mile radius which have a population density of 1,000 or more per square mile. - "Urban" means an incorporated community of 10,000 or more in population.

-- "Urban" means an incorporated community of 10,000 or more in population. - "Supervising Physician" means a medical or osteopathic physician licensed under ORS Chapter 677, actively registered and in good standing with the BME, and approved by the Division, who provides direction of emergency care provided by EMTs. - "System Response Time" means the elapsed time from when the 9-1-1 center received the call until the arrival of the appropriate provider(s) unit(s) on the scene. - "T-COM" means the 9-1-1 communications center located at the Tillamook County Emergency Communications District facility in Tillamook. - "Vehicle" means an ambulance, Quick Response Team (QRT) vehicle or fire department rescue unit which is used in the provision of emergency medical services, but does not include a fire engine or ladder truck.
+- "Supervising Physician" means a medical or osteopathic physician licensed under ORS Chapter 677, actively registered and in good standing with the BME, and approved by the OR-EMS, who provides direction of emergency and non-emergency care provided by EMTs. - "System Response Time" means the elapsed time from when the 9-1-1 center received the call until the arrival of the appropriate provider(s) unit(s) on the scene. - "Tillamook 9-1-1" means the 9-1-1 communications center located at the Tillamook County Emergency Communications District facility in Tillamook. - "Vehicle" means an ambulance, Quick Response Team (QRT) vehicle or fire department rescue unit which is used in the provision of emergency medical services, but does not include a fire engine or ladder truck.